rubychi/mcp-research-client/README.md

-# MCP: Build Rich-Context AI Apps with Anthropic (Chatbot Client)
+# MCP: Research (CLI Client)

-This project is a hands-on implementation inspired by the [DeepLearning.AI short course](https://www.deeplearning.ai/short-courses/mcp-build-rich-context-ai-apps-with-anthropic/) in partnership with Anthropic.
+This project is a hands-on implementation from the [MCP: Build Rich-Context AI Apps with Anthropic](https://www.deeplearning.ai/short-courses/mcp-build-rich-context-ai-apps-with-anthropic/).

 It demonstrates how to use the Model Context Protocol (MCP) to build AI applications that can access tools, data, and prompts from external sources in a standardized way.

+For the MCP server, see [mcp-research-server](https://github.com/rubychi/mcp-research-server).

 ## Overview